 However, to truly understand the core of generative AI, it is important to focus on the models themselves because these models are the actual engines behind AI creativity.

-Why Generative AI Models Matter?
+Why Are Generative AI Models Transforming Artificial Intelligence?

 Types Of Generative AI Models